Elections in Alabama: History

+Contingent voting was used in the US state of Alabama from 1915 to 1931.

 Demographic changes and developments in the 1986 Democratic primary election led to the election of the first Republican governor by majority-white voters in more than a century.
 This was the beginning of what is now Republican political dominance in the state.
 One million voters cast ballots in the 1986 Democratic primary.
 The then-incumbent lieutenant governor, Bill Baxley, lost the Democratic nomination for governor by approximately 8,000 votes to then fellow Democratic Attorney General Charles Graddick.

 The state Democratic party's five-member election contest committee invalidated the primary election result, claiming that thousands of Republicans had "illegally" voted in the Democratic primary for Graddick.
 As a result, they removed Graddick from the ballot.
 The Democratic Party placed Baxley's name on the ballot as the Democratic candidate instead of Graddick.
 The voters of the state revolted at what they perceived as disenfranchisement of their right to vote and elected the Republican challenger, Guy Hunt, as governor.
 Hunt was nominated in a statewide Republican primary that had 28,000 participants, compared to >1,000,000 in the Democratic primary.
 That November, Hunt became the first Republican governor elected in Alabama since Reconstruction, winning 57 percent of the vote statewide against Baxley.

 Since 1986, Republicans have won six of the seven gubernatorial elections and become increasingly competitive in Alabama politics at many levels.
-They currently control two seats of Alabama's U.S. Senate delegation and six out of seven of the state's U.S. Representative delegation.
+They currently control two seats of Alabama's U.S. Senate delegation and five out of seven of the state's U.S. Representative delegation.
 And all 9 seats on the Supreme Court of Alabama are held by Republicans.

-Two Republican lieutenant governors have been elected since Reconstruction, Steve Windom and Kay Ivey, the current governor.
+Three Republican lieutenant governors have been elected since Reconstruction, Steve Windom, Kay Ivey (the current governor), and Will Ainsworth (the current incumbent).
 Windom served as lieutenant governor under Democratic Gov. Don Siegelman.
 Before 2011, the last time that Alabama had a governor and lieutenant governor of the same party was the period between 1983 and 1987 when George Wallace was serving his fourth term as governor and Bill Baxley was serving as lieutenant governor; both were Democrats.